MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 KM: Yeah.

 MK: It’s like, “Oh, what’s happened?
-Is [Pink Floyd&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Pink_Floyd) done?”
+Is [Pink Floyd&nbsp;<i class="non-mwm fab fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Pink_Floyd) done?”
 And that was, like, two years or something.
 Now it’s routine for there to be three or four years between.

 MM: It’s like Harry Potter books, isn’t it?
 They’ll wait for the next release.
 It used to be kind of--